ImpedanCEI/BIHC/docs/physicsguide.md

 # Physics Manual

 This section aims to provide the user with the basic physics behind the beam induced heating computation.
-For a more detailed explanation, we encourage to check to the references provided below.
+For a more detailed explanation, we encourage the reader to check the references provided below.

 <div class="warning">
 <div class="admonition-title">